-The children will participate in Forest School sessions in almost all weathers, to enjoy the forest throughout the four seasons.
-Before entering the forest, children will be dressed appropriately for the weather.
-At Heacham Infant, Junior, and Snettisham Primary school we request that children bring a 'Forest School kit' to ensure that parents take responsibility to ensure they are appropriately dressed. children will be asked to bring a weatherproof coat, and appropriate shoes (wellies, boots or old trainers) from home, as well as warm joggers, hoodie, spare socks and preferably waterproof trousers too.
+The Children will participate in Forest School sessions in almost all weathers, to enjoy the forest throughout the four seasons.
+Before entering the forest, children will need to be dressed appropriately for the weather.
+At Heacham Infant, Junior, and Snettisham Primary school we request that children bring a 'Forest School Kit' to ensure that parents take responsibility to ensure they are appropriately dressed.
+Children will be asked to bring a weatherproof coat, and appropriate shoes (wellies, boots or old trainers) from home, as well as warm joggers, hoodie, spare socks and preferably waterproof trousers too.
 If the children are getting cold, adults can initiate an active game to play, sit by a fire or share a shelter to help warm up.
-In rare cases if this is not appropriate for the child, they can return to the classroom supervised by an adult.
+A 'spares box' can also be made for additional items.
+In rare cases if a child is not suitably dressed and it is having an impact on their wellbeing, the session will have to finish early and all children will be walked back to school..
 Parents will be informed and reminded to send their children with additional layers if the weather is forecast to be particularly extreme.
 If the weather is due to be hot, it will be advised that children are still dressed in long sleeves and trousers, but bring a hat/sun cream to protect them from the sun.